PikminGuts92/Mackiloha/README.md

 # Mackiloha
 A suite of modding software for hacking milo engine based games.
 This is still a very much a work-in-progress project.
 So don't expect perfection.
 Feel free to submit [Issues](https://github.com/PikminGuts92/Mackiloha/issues) for any bugs found.

+# System Requirements
+You will need at least [.NET Core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0) runtime installed and be using an x64 operating system (come on, it's 2019).

 # Overview
 ## SuperFreq (name pending)
 CLI tool for unpacking/packing rnd archives for milo games.
 There are many known extensions used such as .gh., .kr, .milo, and .rnd.